By Johanna Isaacson

 The film does make sense, though, if we read it symptomatically.
 The rise of the new soldier male cannot be made sensible because it belongs to the political unconscious.
 This figure operates according to the gendered logic of capitalism that cannot be spoken, lest it implode the system as a whole.
 The unspoken desire that lies at the heart of the new soldier male’s repressive consciousness is a vision of gender abolition.
 And that revelation would turn the whole vocabulary of madness and sanity on its head.

 Author bio: Johanna Isaacson writes academic and popular pieces on horror and politics.
 She is a professor of English at Modesto Junior College and a founding editor of Blind Field Journal.
-Her book Stepford Daughters: Tools for Feminists in Contemporary Horror is forthcoming from Common Notions Press.
-She is the author of The Ballerina and the Bull (2016) from Repeater Books, has published widely in academic and popular journals, and runs the Facebook group, Anti-capitalist feminists who like horror films.
+She is the author of Stepford Daughters: Weapons for Feminists in Contemporary Horror from Common Notions Press and The Ballerina and the Bull (2016) from Repeater Books.
+She has published widely in academic and popular journals including, with Annie McClanahan, the entry for “Marxism and Horror” in The Sage Handbook of Marxism (2022).
+She runs the Facebook group, Anti-capitalist feminists who like horror films.

 [i] Horkheimer, Max.
 “Authority and the Family.”
 Critical Theory: Selected Essay Max Horkheimer, 1995, 56.